0XOday/the_grimoire/Computers/Ethics in Technology/An overview of Ethics.md

 	* Morals
 		* Personal principles that a individual bases there decisions about what is right or wrong.
 		* core beliefs
+		* Individual views of what behavior is moral can be impacted by bias such as age, cultural group, ethnic background, religion, life experiences, education and gender.
 	* virtue : what is an acceptable habit
 		* Fairness, generosity, loyalty
 	* vice: A habit of unacceptable behavior
 		* vanity, greed. envy and anger
 	* People's virtues and vices help define their personal value system and behavior
 	* An example of a debated right and wrong is software piracy.